-After you have registered and paid for a membership, you will be sent a welcome letter, along with your child’s passport to get you started and your details will be passed to your local home education coordinator, depending on location.
+After you have registered and paid for a membership, We will send you a sign up form to complete and return to us via email and then you will be sent a welcome letter, along with your child’s passport to get you started and your details will be passed to your local home education coordinator, depending on location.

 Where can I find further information?